 Gastroesophageal reflux disease (GERD) is another potential reason behind isolated coughing episodes without any accompanying symptoms like heartburn or regurgitation initially evident during early stages of this condition.

-Lifestyle changes such as avoiding trigger foods (spicy dishes) along with medications designed specifically targeting acid reduction could help alleviate both chronic coughing associated with GERD while improving overall digestive health too!
+In GERD cases where stomach acid backs up into the esophagus, irritation triggers persistent coughing reflexes; individuals might not experience typical reflux signs until later stages.
+Lifestyle changes such as avoiding trigger foods (spicy dishes) along with medications to reduce acid can help alleviate both chronic coughing associated with GERD while improving overall digestive health.

 Viral Infections: The Sneaky Start